olotintemitope/locator/readme.md

 ### Example

-- To get all countries in the world.
+- To get all the countries in the world.

-`<?php
+<?php
     require_once('vendor/autoload.php');

     use Dotenv\Dotenv as Dotenv;